dkandalov/kotlin-99/readme.md

 The problems have different levels of difficulty.
 Those marked with a single asterisk (\*) are easy.
 If you have successfully solved the preceeding problems you should be able to solve them within a few (say 15) minutes.
 Problems marked with two asterisks (\*\*) are of intermediate difficulty.
-If you are a skilled Kotlin programmer it shouldn't take you more than 30-90 minutes to solve them.
+If you are a skilled programmer it might take you about 30-90 minutes to solve them.
 Problems marked with three asterisks (\*\*\*) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.